ephsarah/ephsarah.github.io/_posts/2019-12-02-project-report.md

 *Amidst the stress of papers and final exams, it's often hard for me to get in the Christmas spirit!*
 *I designed this singing, light-up Christmas tree to remind myself that the most wonderful time of the year is indeed right around the corner...no matter the academic challenges that lie ahead.*
-*It's the perfect size to hang up on your dorm wall - and small enough to bring home to show off to parents!
-I know mine are anxious to see the new skills I've picked up in CS103.*
+*It's the perfect size to hang up on your dorm wall - and small enough to bring home to show off to parents!...I know mine are anxious to see the new skills I've picked up in CS103.*
 * When light sensor senses it's dark, LEDs flash in pattern that looks like snow falling (highest position LED to lowest -- white, green, red -- twinkling similar to ghost firefly).
 * When light sensor senses it's dark AND yellow star is snapped onto top of tree, buzzer plays "Jingle Bells" and LEDs flash according to the music.